 It is anticipated that the proposed measures will benefit the sustainability of bait species and shellfish populations through a reduction in fishing mortality.
-Proposed measures will also enable the IFCA to fulfil its duty to further the conservation objectives of MPAs, including Marine Conservation Zones (MCZs) and European Marine Sites (EMSs).
-The adoption of hand gathering measures in the Sussex IFCA district under a byelaw has the potential to improve the understanding of these activities.
+Proposed measures will also enable the IFCA to fulfil its duty to further the conservation objectives of MPAs, including marine conservation zones (MCZs) and European Marine Sites (EMSs).
+The adoption of hand gathering measures in the Sussex IFC District under a byelaw has the potential to improve the understanding of these activities.

-Key assumptions/sensitivities/risks
+Key assumptions/ 'sensitivities i risks